-Step 3: Installing GNOME Shell Extensions in web browser
+Step 3: Installing GNOME Shell Extensions in the web browser

 Once you have completed these two requirements, you are all set to roll.
-Now when you go to GNOME Shell Extension, you won’t see any error message.
+Now when you go to the GNOME Extension website, you won’t see any error message.

 A good thing to do would be to sort the extensions by your GNOME Shell version.
 It is not mandatory though.
 What happens here is that a developer creates an extension for the present GNOME version.
 In one year, there will be two more GNOME releases.
 But the developer didn’t have time to test or update his/her extension.

 As a result, you wouldn’t know if that extension is compatible with your system or not.
-It’s possible that the extension works fine even in the newer GNOME Shell version despite that the extension is years old.
+The extension may work fine even in the newer GNOME Shell version despite that the extension is years old.
 It is also possible that the extension doesn’t work in the newer GNOME Shell.

 You can search for an extension as well.
 Let’s say you want to install a weather extension.
 Just search for it and go for one of the search results.